 Acceptable Use Policy

-This Acceptable Use Policy (“AUP”) establishes certain rules and requirements pertaining to the use by customers and users (“Customers”) of Act-On Software, Inc’s (“Act-On”) websites, products or services (collectively the “Offerings”).
+This Acceptable Use Policy (“AUP”) establishes certain rules and requirements pertaining to the use of Act-On Software, Inc.’s (“Act-On”) websites, products or services (collectively the “Services”).
 This AUP may be amended at any time and such amendment or termination will be effective at the time Act-On posts the revised AUP to its website(s).
-This AUP is incorporated by reference into the definitive agreement between Act-On and the Customer regarding such Offerings (“Agreement”).
+This AUP is incorporated by reference into the definitive agreement between Act-On and the Customer regarding such Services (“Agreement”).
 Capitalized terms not defined in this AUP will have the meanings set forth in the Agreement.

 2. Prohibited Uses

-2.1 The Offerings may only be used for lawful purposes.
-Users may not use the Offerings in any manner in violation of any applicable law or regulation or in any manner than encourages violation of applicable law or regulation, including those set forth in Section 4 of this AUP.
+2.1 The Services may only be used for lawful purposes.
+Users (including Users of Partner) may not use the Services in any manner in violation of any applicable law or regulation or in any manner than encourages violation of applicable law or regulation, including those set forth in Section 4 of this AUP.

-2.2 The Offerings may not be used in a manner which purposely alters or forges any User’s identity, deceives any third party or impersonates any other party.
+2.4 The Services may not be used in a manner which purposely alters or forges any User’s identity, deceives any third party or impersonates any other party.

-2.3 The Offerings may not be used to violate system or network security including, but not limited to, by (i) gaining unauthorized access to any User account, network, system, computing facility, equipment, data or information, (ii) engaging in any activities that may interfere with the ability of others to access or use the Services, including, but not limited to launching or facilitating, whether intentionally or unintentionally, a denial of service attack on any of the Services or any other conduct that materially and adversely impacts the availability, reliability, or stability of the Services; (iii) attempting to bypass or break any security mechanism on any of the Services or using the Services in any other manner that poses a material security or service risk to Act-On or any of its other customers; (iv) unauthorized monitoring, including but not limited to recording or monitoring any communication without securing consent from the participants to the communication as required under applicable law; or (v) transmitting files or messages containing computer viruses or propagating worms, Trojan horses, or “spyware” programs.
+2.5 The Services may not be used to violate system or network security including, but not limited to, by (i) gaining unauthorized access to any User account, network, system, computing facility, equipment, data or information; (ii) engaging in any activities that may interfere with the ability of others to access or use the Services, including, but not limited to launching or facilitating, whether intentionally or unintentionally, a denial of service attack on any of the Services or any other conduct that materially and adversely impacts the availability, reliability, or stability of the Services; (iii) attempting to bypass or break any security mechanism on any of the Services or using the Services in any other manner that poses a material security or service risk to Act-On or any of its other customers; (iv) unauthorized monitoring, including but not limited to recording or monitoring any communication without securing consent from the participants to the communication as required under applicable law; or (v) transmitting files or messages containing computer viruses or propagating worms, Trojan horses, or “spyware” programs.

-2.4 Customer may not perform any penetration testing or make any other intrusion attempts on the Offerings without Act-On’s prior written consent.
+2.6 Users may not perform any penetration testing or make any other intrusion attempts on the Services without Act-On’s prior written consent.

 3. Data Types